-This is one amazing dish, however people have pre-conceived notion “Karela” implies bitterness and not good in taste.
+This is one amazing dish, however, people have pre-conceived notion “Karela” implies bitterness and not good in taste.
 I must add it has an acquired taste.
-“Stuffed Karela” aka “Bitter Groud” or “Bharwan Karela” is something that is made with perfect combination of spices and stuffing, which gives its unique taste.
+“Stuffed Karela” aka “Bitter Groud” or “Bharwan Karela” is made with a perfect combination of spices.
+The stuffing gives it a unique taste.
 The crispy surface and delicious stuffing makes it a desirable dish.
-As a child I hated the sight of it, but gradually over the time developed the taste for this and now its one of my favourite vegetable.
+As a child, I hated the sight of it.
+Over time, I gradually developed the taste for this.
+Now, it’s one of my favourite vegetables.
 You can have this as a perfect side dish with any meal.
 My take on Step by Step recipe of Stuffed Karela is shown below.

 Making of stuffed karela is divided into two parts.